Mathnerd314/stroscot/docs/GettingStarted/About.rst

 ZOMG there's none!

 Not an un-CoC like `NCoC <https://github.com/domgetter/NCoC>`_, just that I haven't got around to picking one yet.
+No point in doing it until there is an actual community to conduct.
+The model codes I've seen need at least 10 people to fill in the different roles.

 License
 =======

-Currently the license is WTFPL, because I haven't gotten around to picking a real license.
-It might switch back to Apache 2, IDK.
-License for contributing is CC0.
+Currently the main license is WTFPL, because I haven't gotten around to picking a real license and WTFPL annoys people and is avoided by large companies such as Google.
+Apache 2.0, MIT, and BSD are all good candidates for a real license.
+The license was Apache 2 briefly, switching back to that is probably the most likely outcome.
+License for contributing is CC0 until a real license gets picked, to allow relicensing.